tzhang-SSR/tzhang-SSR/README.md

 ### Howdy stranger 👋

-## I'm a Frontend developer looking for jobs!
+## I'm a Front End developer looking for jobs!

 - 😃 Familiar with HTML, CSS, JavaScript, ReactJS, NextJS and Redux
 - 📚 Currently learning TypeScript, along with AngularJS and NodeJS